1. “The uploaded file exceeds the upload_max_filesize directive in php.ini”

 Why This Happens

-configuration file.
+PHP has a setting called upload_max_filesize in its php.ini configuration file.
 If you try to upload a file bigger than that limit (e.g. a large image, video, plugin, or theme), WordPress will block the upload and show this error.

 How to Fix It